Best Winter Golf Balls 2025

 (Image credit: Future)

 The temperature has a big say in golf ball performance.
 Playing in colder temperatures means the ball will not fly as far as it would in summer, for example.
 Even the best golf balls on the market will fluctuate in performance levels when the temperature dips down, a feature worth noting for all players regardless of skill level.
-If the golf ball itself gets cold it can lead to less velocity and distance off the clubface, too.
+If the golf ball itself gets cold it can lead to less velocity and distance off the club-face, too.

-We've picked some of our favourite options to help you choose your best winter golf ball in this guide.
 Some of these balls are also listed on our guides to the best value balls, the best distance balls and the best soft-feel balls.
 We take into account a variety of factors, one of which being visibility.
 For example, some balls will be easier to track and find in gloomier weather or when there’s frost on the ground than others.

 The Quick List